-Her academic background is in the field of social work, having completed a M.S.W. in Social Service Administration from the University of Windsor.
-Nine years involvement as an elected School Trustee for the Town of Dundas, for both The Wentworth County Board of Education and The Hamilton-Wentworth District School Board has given her extensive experience in collective bargaining, grievance procedures and organizational disputes.
-As a Trustee, Heather was engaged as the Salary Committee Chair for The Wentworth County Board of Education and was the Chair of the Southern Region Collective Bargaining Committee and the Chair of the Provincial Human Resources Ad Hoc Committee for the Ontario Public School Board Association.
+Her academic background is in social work, having completed a M.S.W. in Social Service Administration from the University of Windsor.
+Heather has had nine years of involvement as an elected School Trustee for the Town of Dundas, for both The Wentworth County Board of Education and The Hamilton-Wentworth District School Board.
+These experiences have given her extensive knowledge of collective bargaining, grievance procedures and organizational disputes.
+Heather has provided her consultant services to a wide range of organizations in the private sector and the public sector with universities, schools, hospitals, municipal and provincial governments, and the federal government.

 Heather lives in Dundas, Ontario with her husband, Ross and her dog, Paisley.
 She loves spending time with her large, blended family of seven children, their partners and her eight grandchildren.